abasallo/trello-clone/packages/frontend/README.md

 Also, copy and rename .env.docker.example to .env.docker and edit for configuration specifics.

-This file contains the configuration to run the lambda as in production, but with a local Docker (that can be later deployed for real).
+This file contains the configuration to run the index as in production, but with a local Docker (that can be later deployed for real).

 **DO NOT push real tokens and/or passwords to git, those included in .example are and should be FAKE ones.**

 ### `docker-compose up`

-Runs containerised lambda using Docker
+Runs containerised index using Docker